mcp-shark/mcp-shark/README.md

 ```

 Then:

 1. Open `http://localhost:9853` in your browser
 2. Go to the "MCP Server Setup" tab
-3. Select or provide your MCP configuration file
+3. The UI will automatically detect your IDE's MCP configuration files (Cursor, Windsurf)
+4. Select the detected config file or provide a custom path
-4. Click "Start MCP Shark" to start the server
+5. Click "Start MCP Shark" to start the server

 The UI will automatically:

+- **Detect** your IDE's MCP configuration files (Cursor, Windsurf)
-- Convert your MCP config to the correct format
+- **Convert** your MCP config format to MCP Shark's internal format
-- Start the MCP server on port 9851
+- **Start** the MCP server on port 9851 with all your configured servers
-- Manage the server lifecycle (start/stop/restart)
+- **Manage** the server lifecycle (start/stop/restart)
+- **Stream** real-time server logs to the UI

 **Note:** When you stop the UI using `make stop`, it will automatically stop the MCP server as well (if it was started through the UI).